railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 * Traceability for after-sales service.

-.. tip:: **Attention**  *Demonstration data*
+.. tip:: Demonstration data

     To follow the workflow shown below well, it's important to keep the same quantities as in the example and start from a new database so that you don't run into exceptions from a lack of stock.

 This case, more advanced, of handling problems of procurement, will be sorted out later in the chapter.